Ivor Mairants: Session musician

+Guitar

 Mairants devoted much time to writing music and instructional method books for guitar.
 He worked with American guitarist Josh White on The Josh White Guitar Method (Boosey & Hawkes) in 1956.
 British guitarist John Renbourn and American guitarist Stefan Grossman (who was living in the UK at the time) have cited it as an influence on their playing.
 The success The Josh White Guitar Method prompted Mairants to commission a Zenith "Josh White" signature guitar based on Josh's Martin 0021 from German guitar maker Oscar Teller.
 Scottish guitarist Bert Jansch owned one of these models in his early playing years.
 On the last page of Josh White Guitar Method (printed 1956) there is a photo of this Zenith Josh White signature guitar and some text about it.

 In 1958, his book The Flamenco Guitar was published.
 It was written with the cooperation of Torroba (conductor), Sabicas, and other guitarists.

 The Guild Guitar Company in the US worked with Josh White on a signature model in 1965.
 Mark Dronge took Josh White to the Guild factory in 1965.
 A guitar made to Josh White's specifications was made and was meant to become a signature guitar for White, but it was never mass-produced.
 Dronge said, "The scene was starting to change.
 The Beatles were so influential and all these bands came out and the electric music was getting bigger and the plans for Josh White model just kind of fell by the wayside, unfortunately."

 Mairants commissioned German guitar manufacturer Framus to make further Zenith Guitars, with Boosey & Hawkes the sole distributor and each guitar signed by him.
 These included the Zenith Model 17 acoustic which became Paul McCartney's first guitar and on which he wrote most of his early songs.